-COM 336 Women and Media
+COM 336 Media and Gender

 An examination of the ways in which women have been represented in movies and television advertising as well as how they have participated in or been excluded from production and control of their own media images.
-A major strategy of the course will be to consider how film and television reflect and shape cultural definitions of and attitudes toward "feminity" and "masculinity."
+A major strategy of the course is to consider how media reflect and/or shape cultural definitions of masculinity and femininity.